Welcome to SEF! About Us Haiti Proj. Nicaragua Proj. How to Help?

 CODEP | Agriculture Development

-The Haiti Fish Development Project (HFD) (now Prosperity Aquaculture) was started by Dr. Valentin Abe to re-establish fishing as a reliable occupation in Haiti.
+Caribbean Harvest was started by Dr. Valentin Abe to re-establish fishing as a reliable occupation in Haiti.
 Dr. Abe is a world renowned graduate of Auburn University's highly regarded School of Aquaculture.
 He has experience in similar fish harvesting programs in Africa, Asia, and the USA.
-Dr. Abe was to the TIME 100 in 2010 recognizing the 100 Most Influential People in the World.
+Dr. Abe was named to the TIME 100 in 2010 recognizing the 100 Most Influential People in the World.
+Caribbean Harvest is a Haitian Charitable Foundation.

 SEF joined Dr. Abe in planning his Haiti projects in 2005.
-SEF linked with Dr. Abe and his Caribbean Harvest fingerling nursery to partner with Gataphya Haitian social service organization, to form the core of Prosperity Aquaculture.
-Their vision is for Prosperity Aquaculture to be the charitable fish farming enterprise that will build a fishing industry for the benefit of Haitians.
+SEF linked with Dr. Abe and his Caribbean Harvest fingerling nursery, partnered with Gataphy, a Haitian social service organization, and formed the Caribbean Harvest Foundation to own and operate the nursery and the fish farms and manage of the charitable village developments.
+The vision for Caribbean Harvest to be the fish farming enterprise that will build a fishing industry for the benefit of thousands of poor Haitians.
 Through Caribbean Harvest, Dr. Abe’s founding organization, technology and the operating skills are furnished to the project.
-Gataphy will implement social change activities in the village communities served.
-SEF develops funding for the project, access to material and equipment from outside of Haiti, and management expertise.
+The fingerling plant operates under the Caribbean Harvest banner.
+The fish farms are operated by the Prosperity Aquaculture Division.
+Social change activities in the village communities are to be implemented by a separate Charitable Foundation organization.
+SEF's Caribbean Harvest Group develops funding for the project, accesses material and equipment from outside of Haiti, and gives its management expertise.

 haitifish2The production model is fairly simple.
 Each 4 cubic meter cage is stocked with 2400 small tilapia fingerlings.
 The fish are fed 3 times per day with commercial fish food imported from the USA.
 After a four month production cycle the fish are harvested weighing approximately one pound.
 Seventy per cent of the harvest is processed for sale into commercial markets in Haiti.
 The remainder is sold in street markets or consumed by village families